 What does it taste like?

-Sour cranberries grow in the swamp.
-You can collect it in the spring, when the snow melts.
-Whoever has not seen how cranberries grow can walk on it and not see it.
-Blueberries are growing - you see them: next to a leaf of a berry.
+Sour cranberries grow in a swamp.
+You can also collect it in the spring, when the snow melts.
+Anyone who has not seen how a cranberry grows can walk on it and not see it.
+Blueberries grow - you see them: next to the berry leaf.
 And there are so many of them that the place turns blue.
-Blueberry grows in a bush.
-Bone is also found in remote places - a red berry with a brush, a sour berry.
-The only berry we have - cranberries - is invisible from above.
+Blueberries grow in bushes.
+In remote places there is also a stone fruit - a red berry with a tassel, a sour berry.
+Our only berry - cranberry - is invisible from above.

 QUESTIONS: